In This Episode

 If this episode reached your heart and nourished your soul, please consider sharing the love with a friend and leaving a review on Apple Podcasts.
 Your words help sensitive voices be heard—and let others know they’re not alone.

-About The Podcast:
+About The Show:

 The Nourished Sensitive Podcast is a sanctuary for quiet listeners, sensitive storytellers, and everyday healers who speak to the sensitive soul of life and grow together through authentic conversations and genuine connection.

-Hosted by holistic health coach, registered dietitian, and heart-led healer Leah Tarleton, MS, RDN, each episode invites you into intimate conversations on sensitivity, nourishment, healing, personal growth, and self-discovery.
+Hosted by holistic health coach, registered dietitian, and heart-led healer Leah Tarleton, MS, RDN each episode invites you into intimate conversations on sensitivity, nourishment, healing, personal growth, and self-discovery.

 With warmth and empathy, Leah weaves personal stories, soulful reflections, and practical wisdom drawn from her signature Nine Elements of Nourishment framework—a body-mind-spirit approach to thriving as a sensitive, neurodivergent human.